whispir/api/source/includes/_message-responses.md

 }
 ```

->This shows the application client that there were two intended recipients of this message.
-1 of the recipients is in the **noresponse** category, meaning they have not provided a response.
-1 of the recipients is in the **notmatched** category, meaning the response did not match any search criteria.
+> > This shows the application client that there were two intended recipients of this message.

+> > One of the recipients is in the **noresponse** category, meaning they have not provided a response.
+The other recipient is in the **notmatched** category, meaning the response did not match any search criteria.

 Using the links provided in the message response, the user can simply make a new API request to retrieve the **detailedResponses** URL.